 Up-and-coming practices involved in architecture, urban and landscape design whose qualifications are recognised by their local accreditation organisations.
 Practice founders must be under the age of 45 on 4 December 2020.

 Rather than focusing on a single, completed building, the AR Emerging Architecture awards will recognise excellence in an overall body of work.
 We still encourage a wide range of design projects: new builds, refurbishments, interiors, furniture, infrastructure, pop-ups, as well as product, urban and landscape design, with no restriction of scale, programme, budget or location.

 Individuals and practices are invited to submit portfolios comprising three projects:

-- One completed, built project: either a temporary or permanent structure, this project will have been completed after January 2014
+One completed, built project: either a temporary or permanent structure, this project should have been completed after January 2015

-- One work in progress: still on the drawing board or currently on site, this project is due to complete after December 2019
+One work in progress: still on the drawing board or currently on site, this project should be due to complete after December 2020

 One idea: this is your chance to show your broader interests.
 The idea could be an unsuccessful competition entry, the design of an exhibition or piece of furniture (realised or not), a storyboard, an essay or publication, etc.

 Three projects per entry

 Each portfolio should show all three projects, with one board per project – multiple schemes entered on one board will not be accepted.
 Neither will CD's, videos, transparencies, physical models or prototypes.
 As there is a new jury, work entered in previous years or for other AR awards may be resubmitted on new boards.

-Each entry should be designed on three A3 sized boards (one for the completed built project, one for the work in progress, one for the idea) to be provided digitally via the entry form, for the AR to print (landscape or portrait format), and must include photography, drawings and a brief written description in English – the location of the submission is helpful to the jury.
-Maximum board size is 297 x 420 mm (approx. 11.7 x 16.5 in).
+Each entry should be designed on three A3 sized boards (one for the completed built project, one for the work in progress, one for the idea) to be provided digitally via the entry form, and must include photography, drawings and a brief written description in English – the location of the submission is helpful to the jury.
+The boards can be in landscape or portrait format, and maximum board size is 297 x 420 mm (approx. 11.7 x 16.5 in).